Neetz78/AnomalyDetection/README.md

 - Justine Filion : one sentence about you!
 - Saisree GR : one sentence about you!
-- Neethu : one sentence about you!
+- Neethu Gopalakrishna : one sentence about you!
 - Sara Hall : one sentence about you!

 ## Describe your topic/interest in about 150-200 words